The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Generalized to higher spin and higher dimensions

 \section{Generalized to higher spin and higher dimensions}

-Our $n$-DTC and ST-DTC models can be easily generalized for higher spins.
-To to this, one can simply replace $\sigma^{x,y,z}$ in $H_{\rm int}$ with higher-spin operators $S^{x,y,z}$, and replace the swap gates in $H_1^{(n)}$ and $H_2^{(n)}$ with higher-spin swap gates.
-Such generalization for $(n=2)$-DTC in spin-1 case has already been discussed in \cite{gargiulo2024swapping}.
-As the swap gate gets more complicated for higher spins, higher-spin $n$-DTC models are harder to implement.
+Our $n$-DTC and ST-DTC models can be easily generalized to higher spins.
+To do this, one can simply replace $\sigma^{x,y,z}$ in $H_{\rm int}$ with higher-spin operators $S^{x,y,z}$, and replace the swap gates in $H_1^{(n)}$ and $H_2^{(n)}$ with higher-spin swap gates.
+Such a generalization for $(n=2)$-DTC in the spin-1 case has already been discussed in~\cite{gargiulo2024swapping}.
+As the swap gate becomes more complicated for higher spins, higher-spin $n$-DTC models are harder to implement, but the generalization is still immediate.